-We offer opportunities within a large range of offices across the UK.
+We offer opportunities within a large range of offices across the UK and Ireland.
 The locations we have available for each role will be listed within the job advert, if there are multiple locations available you will be able to select your preferred location at the application stage.

-Can I apply for more than one graduate scheme?
+Can I apply for more than one degree apprenticeship scheme?

-Yes, only if your application matches the candidate criteria (such as your degree discipline or any relevant work experience) for the schemes you are applying for.
+Yes, only if your application matches the candidate criteria for the schemes you are applying for.